camilamaia/filmzeit/README.md

 $ git push heroku master
 ```

-or, for a specif branch:
+or, for a specific branch:

 ```
 $ git push heroku yourbranch:master